pbaille/crux-starter/doc/article.md

      :where [(parent a b)]
      })
 ```
-rules are also a great way to express traversal relationships
+Rules are also a great way to express traversal relationships.
-here we will define a `anccestor` rule
+Here we will define a `anccestor` rule

 ``` clojure
 (q '{:find [x]